martiantenor/settings/README.md

 Settings files for various computers

 On Linux, this directory should be at "~/settings".
-Files and folders are named such that most can be directly symlinked out at the home directory with:
+Files and folders can then be directly symlinked out to the home directory as needed.

-        cd
-        ln -s ~/settings/.* ~/